Last revised: November 17, 2018

 The “Apocalyptic” literature of the Bible — namely, Daniel, Revelation, Mark 13 and parallels, et al. — has been somewhat of an embarrassment to “mainline” Christians.
 This is partly due to an awareness that the most extreme of groups — for example, David Koresh and his Branch Dividians, who tragically met their fiery end in Waco, Texas on April 19, 1993 — use the apocalyptic literature as their focus.
 In general, Christians remain both uncomfortable but also fascinated by the violent imagery and the apparent “end of the world” thinking.
 Many “mainline” preachers have a difficult time when these passages appear in the lectionary.

-Help is now available, manifested in the work of numerous recent scholars, for Christians stricken with ‘apocalypticitis.’
+Help is now available for Christians stricken with ‘apocalypticitis.’
 I would like to call your attention to two in particular, two whom I often feature in these pages, René Girard and N. T. Wright.
 The work of Girard and his students has addressed the concern for what appears to be divine violence in apocalyptic literature, which I will say more about in this introduction.
 Wright’s position is supportive of the Girardian view on violence (though independent of it), but he takes on the “end of the world” thinking more directly.
 In general, Wright has written with a clarity that is extremely helpful in addressing concerns about apocalyptic, a concern he has taken on because he revives and revises Schweitzer’s thesis that Jesus was an apocalyptic prophet.
-He thus places apocalyptic at the center of the Christian faith, if we are to take history seriously and to finally understand what it means to have been a first-century Jewish apocalyptic prophet.
+He thus places apocalyptic at the center of the Christian faith, namely, that we are to take history seriously and to finally understand what it means to have been a first-century Jewish apocalyptic prophet.
 There is more on Wright’s work under the scripture passages themselves.

 René Girard first began to address the notion of apocalyptic violence already in Things Hidden (e.g., pp. 185-190).
 He is interested in drawing a “main lesson” from his analysis that, “The notion of divine violence has no place in the inspiration of the gospels” (p.
 189).
 But then he has to explain the presence of apocalyptic violence in the gospels.
 If this is not divine violence, then what kind of violence is it?
 Where does it come from?
 His answer: